pragmagrid/lifemapper-compute/README.rst

 ---------

 #. automate or create a command that will specify wich server to use for lmjobs
+   this is done via initLMcompute script now.
+   Verify  initLMcompute  on new frontend.

 #. correct permissions for /share/lm/data/layers/layers.db file

-#.establish QUEUE_SIZE on the server frontend
+#. establish QUEUE_SIZE on the server frontend

 #. manual settting LM_JOB_SERVER in LmCompute/common/lmConstants.py.
 Need to change